Cargeghe

-Cargeghe (Carzèghe) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 170 km north of Cagliari and about 9 km southeast of Sassari.
+Cargeghe (Carzèghe) is a village and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located about 170 km north of Cagliari and about 9 km southeast of Sassari.
+It has 590 inhabitants.

-Cargeghe borders the following municipalities: Codrongianos, Florinas, Muros, Osilo, Ossi.

 Sights include the necropolis of S'Elighe Entosu, including a series of domus de janas (Neolithic tombs), the parish church (15th-16th centuries) and the countryside Romanesque church of Santa Maria 'e Contra (12th century).

+Cargeghe borders the municipalities of Codrongianos, Florinas, Muros, Osilo, and Ossi.

+Demographics

+As of 2026, the population is 590, of which 50.8% are male, and 49.2% are female.
+Minors make up 15.3% of the population, and seniors make up 25.3%.

+Immigration

+As of 2025, immigrants make up 2.2% of the population.
+The 5 largest foreign countries of birth are the Dominican Republic, Morocco, Romania, Australia, and Belgium.